The Second Amendment in New York State

 - Never had a guardian appointed based on incapacity, mental illness, subnormal intelligence, or other condition or disease.

-- Never civilly confined in a secure treatment facility.
+- No prior civil confinement in a secure treatment facility.

-- Never convinced in New York state or anywhere else of a felony or “serious offense.”
-The definition of “serious offense” includes acts like aiding in an escape from prison, child endangerment, disorderly conduct, illegally using a dangerous weapon, making burglar instruments, rape, receiving stolen property, sodomy, and unlawfully entering a building.
+- No prior conviction in New York State or anywhere else of a felony or “serious offense.”
+The definition of “serious offense” includes but is not limited to the following: aiding in an escape from prison, child endangerment, disorderly conduct, illegally using a dangerous weapon, making burglar instruments, rape, receiving stolen property, sodomy, and unlawfully entering a building.

 - Never discharged from the military under dishonorable conditions.